stackrox/stackrox/image/templates/README.md

  - `sensor`
  - `collector`

-### Deprecated charts

-The following charts are deprecated and not under active development anymore.

- - `./helm/DEPRECATEDcentralchart`
- - `./helm/DEPRECATEDscannerchart`
- - `./helm/DEPRECATEDsensorchart`

 ## Developing helm charts

 To extend templating to, e.g., `Chart.yaml`, which in a normal helm chart cannot be templated `.htpl` files are used.